Human interaction with cats

 Ancient Egyptian cat amulet.
 Cats in Ancient Egypt played an important cultural role.

 Human interaction with cats relates to the hundreds of millions of cats that are kept as pets around the world.
 Cats were originally domesticated thousands of years ago for their ability to control pests and later became companions to humans.
 Despite their independent nature, cats enjoy human company.
 Cats communicate through vocalizations, body language and behaviors, forming strong bonds with their human owners.
-Owners provide food, shelter, and medical care, play and enrichment activities, improving their physical and mental well-being.
+Owners provide food, shelter, medical care, play, and enrichment activities which improve their physical and mental well-being.